 - Make certain the gas struts are working properly and will hold the seat deck securely in the open position. - For flooded lead acid batteries, check battery water level.
 Don't use an open flame to check the battery.
-Be sure vent caps are in place. - Inspect battery cables and connectors for damage or corrosion.
+Be sure vent caps are in place. - Inspect battery cables, connectors and terminals for damage or corrosion.